eliseprts/exercise-exquisite-corpse/README.md

 members of the team must create a repository called _exercise-exquisite-corpse_ with a _README.md_ which will contain the game itself.

-*Each member of the team must create the repository, there will be four instance of the game, but the stories can/should be different.*

 ## Result

 ### La fabuleuse histoire de la 🍕